-1.11 Kepone extracted from samples or standards exposed to water or methanol may produce peaks with broad tails that elute later than the standard by up to 1 minute.
-This shift is presumably the result of the formation of a hemi-acetal from the ketone functionality.
+1.12 Kepone extracted from samples or in standards exposed to water or methanol may produce peaks with broad tails that elute later than the standard by up to 1 minute.
+This shift is presumably the result of the formation of a hemi-acetal from the ketone functionality and may seriously affect the ability to identify this compound on the basis of its retention time.
 As a result, Method 8081 is not recommended for determining Kepone.
 Method 8270 may be more appropriate for the analysis of Kepone.